rbm2/RiceDSToolsAndModels/README.md

 #  Copyright 2003      by Till Tantau   <tantau@users.sourceforge.net>
 #                      and 2008 by Daina Chiba <daina.chiba@gmail.com>

+The development of this course was supported in part by the NLM under grant number T15LM007093.

-# Additional (draft) course instructor materials are available by contacting Risa Myers (rbm2@rice.edu)
+Additional (draft) course instructor materials are available by contacting Risa Myers (rbm2@rice.edu)

-# Substantial contributions to this material and / or the course Comp 543 were made by:
+Substantial contributions to this material and / or the course Comp 543 were made by:

-# Chris Jermaine
+Chris Jermaine
-# Risa Myers
+Risa Myers
-# Gao Pan
+Gao Pan
-# Gabe Vacaliuc
+Gabe Vacaliuc
-# Shengqi Wang
+Shengqi Wang